ucb-eecs251b/sp22-labs/lab4/spec.md

 College of Engineering, University of California, Berkeley
 </p>

-# TODO create an overview that covers both sections of lab (3 and 4)

 ## Overview
 In the previous lab, you used the digital design flow to place-and-route a design using a pre-existing library of standard cells based, then pushed it